 Numbers don't lie, large number of people move each year.

-Who Moves Each Year According to Relocation Statistics?
+Who Moves Each Year According to Moving Statistics?

 According to the US Census Bureau, roughly 10% of all Americans move each year.
 The data also states that the average mover is somewhere between 18 and 34 years old, and they are usually relocating with kids.
 It also shows that, as people get older, their tendencies to relocate go down.
 Also, renters tend to move more often than people who own a home.